cloudmesh-community/book/chapters/pi/exercise.md

 Discussion of these assignment is to be executed openly in class.
 Points will be issued only once the class agrees upon an experiment.

-This exercise is not only to learn about the behaviour of the Pi, but also about how to coordinate experiments with a large number of students.
+This exercise is not only to learn about the behavior of the Pi, but also about how to coordinate experiments with a large number of students.